 How do I schedule a building, mechanical, electrical, and/or plumbing inspection?

 Inspections can be requested on-line by visiting the City's BS&A webpage.
 Once you are on this site, click on "Municipalities" and search for the City of Birmingham.
 Follow the prompts to create an account and link to your account to the City of Birmingham.
-If you are already linked, simply click on "Schedule an Inspection" under Building Department, and follow the prompts.
-This link will take you directly to the site: Log into AMG 24/7
+If you are already linked, click "Schedule an Inspection" under the Building Department heading and follow the prompts.

 Does the installation of a fence require a permit?